GitinitSaurabh/UoWRepositoryPattern/README.md

 ## Transaction Management in Complete Method

 The `_unitOfWork.Complete()` method efficiently handles multiple databases (e.g., Product, Orders, Customer) in a single transaction.
-Under the hood, it calls `_context.SaveChanges()`, which meticulously processes all tracked entities.
+Under the hood, it calls `_context.SaveChanges()`, which meticulously processes all tracked entities(goes through all the entities being tracked by the DbContext).
 This involves determining changes, generating SQL commands, and executing them in a single transaction.

 If any part of the transaction fails, such as a concurrency conflict, none of the changes are committed.
 Conversely, if the transaction succeeds, all changes are committed, ensuring data integrity across multiple databases.